-It is important to keep dogs -- especially young puppies -- supervised or safely contained so they do not injure themselves or destroy your home.
-While outdoor accommodations require more security, you can build a simple PVC kennel, suitable for confining dogs while they are indoors.
-Building your own kennel will allow you to save money and customize the kennel to suit the space available.
+It is important to keep dogs — especially young puppies — supervised or safely contained so they do not injure themselves or destroy your home.
+While outdoor accommodations require more security, you can build a simple DIY PVC dog kennel, suitable for confining dogs while they are indoors.
+Building your own PVC dog kennel will allow you to save money and customize the kennel to suit the space available.

 Measure a dozen 4-foot long sections and a dozen 6-foot long sections of PVC using the tape measure.
 Mark the lengths on each pipe with the pen.
 Cut each pipe with the hacksaw to produce 24 individual pipe segments that will line your DIY PVC dog house.

 Identify two 4-foot long sections and two 6-foot long sections as the top railing.
 Place a three-way coupler on each end of these four pipes.
 The remaining pipes will form the middle and bottom rows, so attach a four-way connector to both ends of each pipe.

 Step 3: Measure and mark segments